-Join us for a summer mission trip, either international or right here in the States, and experience for yourself how God wants to work through you to impact others.
-YWAM short term missions are a great opportunity for both students and adults.
+Join us for a summer mission trip, either international or in the States, and experience for yourself how God wants to work through you to impact others.

 Our mission trips include training times that combine quality teaching with a discipleship environment.
 You’ll grow in knowing Jesus while developing practical ministry tools.